Middle Fork of the Salmon River

 Fly Fishing - Drift Boat and Rafting

-Dry fly fish for native west-slope cutthroat and a few native rainbows and bull trout.
-Cutthroat average 8" to 15” in length, with some up to 20”.
-Catch-and-release fishing only.
-Many feeder creeks offer excellent pocket water for fishing for cutts and native redside rainbows.
-Their guides are excellent, patient instructors, so no worries if you've never fly fished before.
-They specialize in dry fly fishing and teaching the art of casting.
+Dry fly fish for native West-slope cutthroat, a few native rainbows, and the occasional bull trout.
+Cutthroat average 8 to 15 inches, with some up to 20.
+Numerous feeder creeks provide excellent pocket water for fishing for cutthroat and native redside rainbows.

 The class three and four rapids, abundant wildlife, and typically crystal-clear waters make this one of most treasured multi-night camping float trips available anywhere in the western U.S. This fishery has been managed by the state of Idaho as a catch-and-release fishery since 1973, making it one of the best fisheries in the northwest for both numbers of fish and consistently good action on a dry fly.

-Boats: On a typical trip, you'll float for roughly 100 miles through an ancient granite rock canyon utilizing classic McKenzie-style drift boats or high-end rafts.
+Boats: On a typical trip, you'll float for roughly 100 miles through an ancient granite rock canyon utilizing a classic McKenzie-style drift boat or 14 to 17-foot high-end rafts.
 Two anglers per guide and boat/raft.
-For safety purposes, only one angler may stand and fish in the boat at a time.
-Two anglers per guide and drift boat.
+Only one angler may fish in the boat at a time.
+(For safety reasons, only one angler may stand in the boat at a time.)
+All boats are equipped with seat cushions with backs, a splash tarp, life jackets, and coolers stocked with cold beverages.

-They exclusively use dry flies such as caddis, stimulators, para-Adams, or sofa pillows in size 8-12 range.
+They exclusively use dry flies such as caddis, stimulators, para-Adams, or sofa pillows in the size 8-12 range.
 Many other dry flies are also effective.
 Guides provide floatant for your fly.

-Fishing License: A 6-day non-resident Idaho fishing license runs about $57.75 (2023) and is not included in the package.
+Fishing License: A 6-day non-resident Idaho fishing license runs about $57.75 (2024) and is not included in the package.

 Riverside Camping

 Sit-down Meals.
-Wine Served with Dinner.
+Wine is Served with Dinner.

-Meal Times: Breakfast at 8:30 a.m Lunch mid-day on the river.
+Meal Times: Breakfast at 8:30 a.m.
+Lunch mid-day on the river.
 Dinner at 7:30 p.m.

-Great cooking in the Great Outdoors
+Great Cooking in the Great Outdoors

 Getting Here:

-2024 Rates:
+2026 Rates:

 5-nights and 6-day Trips: